Career and Technical Education (CTE) | CTE Career Clusters

 Law, public safety, & security focuses on emergency services and all legal-based occupations.

+This CTE cluster is well-known both for its profitability and ability to consistently provide opportunities to graduates.
 On top of that, this career path is a great start for students who want to branch into criminal justice, particularly law enforcement.

-12. Agriculture, Food, & Natural Resources
+12. Agriculture, Food, and Natural Resources

 Popular Careers: Agricultural Inspector, Agronomist, Wildlife Administrator